lyteword/kjv/2-thessalonians/chapter-2.md

 <sup>6</sup> And now ye know what withholdeth that he might be revealed in his time.

-<sup>7</sup> For the mystery of iniquity doth already work: only he who now letteth will let, until he be taken out of the way.
+<sup>7</sup> For the mystery of iniquity doth already work: only he who now letteth *will let*, until he be taken out of the way.

 <sup>8</sup> And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and shall destroy with the brightness of his coming:

-<sup>9</sup> Even him, whose coming is after the working of Satan with all power and signs and lying wonders,
+<sup>9</sup> *Even him*, whose coming is after the working of Satan with all power and signs and lying wonders,

 <sup>10</sup> And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.